 In part 1 of the folding of the seals, trumpets and vials it was established that the Historicists' interpretations have progressed as each new generation has learned from the mistakes of the past and corrected their errors.
 This was chiefly conveyed in the case of the 7 vials.
 Historicist E. B. Elliott held that the first vial or the commencement of the final plagues was fulfilled at the French Revolution, but more recent Historicists concluded that Elliott was in error and the vials or final plagues are an end time phenomenon at the close of probation, just prior to Christ’s return.
 As a result, the 7 vials cannot fold over the eras pertaining to the 6 initial churches but must commence within the era of the seventh church; the seventh church encloses the seventh trumpet or the 7 final plagues, just prior to Christ’s return.

 There can be no equivocation that errors have been made by Historicists in the past that are now being brought to light concerning the seals, the trumpet and structure.
 The contemporary Historicists Joh Paulien and Ranko Stefanovic have challenged the traditional Protestant interpretation of the trumpets in connection with the fifth seal and the opening of the trumpets, by which they refuted the traditional Protestant views of the fifth and sixth trumpets representing the rise and fall of the Ottoman empire.
 Even so, Paulien and Ranko omitted the significance that the souls under the altar are admonished to “wait,” until an ordained time and that an ordained number of “their brethren,” should be killed before said judgments were to materialize.
 Their omission prevented them from moving beyond the traditional Protestant interpretation that Revelation 8:3-6 was commensurate with the first advent, insomuch as, in their perception, the souls do not wait long for more of their brethren to be killed before judgment is meted out in seven phenomena, depicted by the trumpets.
 Nevertheless, the victims of the harlot Babylon (Rev 17:6) cannot be omitted as an essential constituent of the fifth seal, which establishes that the fifth seal and the trumpets pertain to a final deliverance that maintains terminological and thematic correspondence the sealing of the 144,000 and the three angels of chapter 14.
-The fifth seal conveys finality, a final deliverance from oppression against the elect, in contradiction to the Protestant interpretation of ongoing oppression; i.e., deliverance from the Jewish nation, the Romans and etcetera but the protraction of oppression.
+The souls under the altar in the fifth seal cry out for the final deliverance from oppression against the elect; i.e., deliverance from the Jewish nation, the Romans and etcetera merely protract of oppression.
 While God delivered his people from such oppression in past ages the adverbial phrase “how long…” (ἕως πότε) in verse 10 expresses finality, an end, as in Psalms 94. Ἕως πότε appears in Psalms 94:3 (the Septuagint) to express how long will the oppression of the house of Israel continue in the corporate sense until its ultimate deliverance, which is precisely how the adverbial phrase is used in the fifth seal.
 The use of the phrase to support deliverance commensurate with the first advent or soon after is flawed.

 It must be noted that the prophesied judgment depicted in the fifth seal must, by precedent, also represent, in the words of Historicist William H. Shea, a “judgment which distinguishes between the righteous and the wicked in Israel.”
 The connection to this type of judgment is communicated by the gift of the white robes to the souls under the altar, which is also conveyed by the, “favorable decision… rendered in behalf of the saints of the Most High,” in Daniel 7.
 Shea makes just such a connection in his perception that Daniel 7 pertains to judgment upon the church and the little horn in the booklet, Selected Studies on Prophetic Interpretation.